Fahrenheit 9/11: Synopsis

-The documentary then turns to the subject of the Iraq War, comparing the lives of the Iraqis before and after the invasion.
+The documentary then turns to the subject of the Iraq War, comparing the lives of Iraqis before and after the invasion.
 The citizens of Iraq are portrayed as living relatively happy lives prior to the country's invasion by the U.S. Armed Forces.
-The film also takes pains to demonstrate war cheerleading in the U.S. media and general bias of journalists, with quotes from news organizations and embedded journalists.
+The film also takes pains to depict war cheerleading in the U.S. media and the general bias of journalists, with quotes from news organizations and embedded journalists.
 Moore suggests that atrocities will occur in Iraq and shows footage depicting U.S. abuse of prisoners.

 Later in the film, Lila Lipscomb appears with her family after hearing of the death of her son, Sgt.
 Michael Pedersen, who was killed on April 2, 2003, in Karbala.
-Anguished and tearful, she begins to question the purpose of the war.
+Anguished and tearful, she questions the purpose of the war.

-Tying together several themes and points, Moore compliments those serving in the U.S. military.
-He claims that the working class of America are always the first to join the Army, so that the people better off do not have to join.
-He states that those valuable troops should not be sent to risk their lives unless it is necessary to defend America.
+Tying together several themes and points, Moore thanks those serving in the U.S. military.
+He claims that the working class of America are always the first to join the Army, while people of higher class display less such readiness.
+He states that those valuable citizens should not be sent to risk their lives unless it is truly necessary to defend America.
 The credits roll while Neil Young's "Rockin' in the Free World" plays.
-(Moore had originally intended to use the Who's "Won't Get Fooled Again" but was denied permission by Pete Townshend).
+(Moore had originally intended to use The Who's "Won't Get Fooled Again" but was denied permission by Pete Townshend).

-Moore dedicated the film to his friend who was killed in the World Trade Center attacks and to those servicemen and women from Flint, Michigan that have been killed in Iraq: "Michael Pedersen, Brett Petriken and all the soldiers from the Flint area who have died in the Iraq War ...
-Bill Weems and the 2973 who died on 9/11/01 ... and the countless thousands who have died in Afghanistan and Iraq as a result of our actions."
+Moore dedicated the film to his friend who died in the World Trade Center attacks and to those servicemen and women from Flint, Michigan, who died in Iraq: "Michael Pedersen, Brett Petriken, and all the men and women from the Flint Area who have died in the Iraq War ...
+Bill Weems and the 2,973 who died on 9/11/01 ... and the countless thousands who have died in Afghanistan and Iraq as a result of our actions."